Axeon-Network/kurowiki/pages/articles/midorimc.md

 Another Nekori-KayAurora agreement around mid-June 2025 saw MidoriMC go through a "world reset".
 The world would keep using the Horicraft world seed but everything would essentially start over from scratch.

 New ideas to enhance the MidoriMC in-game experience have came up around July 2025.
 One of the proposals included adding more server-side mods in game to further distinguish the MidoriMC experience from the normal Vanilla experience.
 Additionally, moving MidoriMC hosting inside a container (the software of choice being Podman at this time) has also been considered to help improve stability (i.e. better crash handling) and overall uptime.
-Another idea was to unify the MidoriMC in-game chat and the Axeon Network Discord and Revolt servers together under a *#global* text channel, forming an "actual network".
+Another idea was to unify the MidoriMC in-game chat and the Axeon Network Discord and Stoat servers together under a *#global* text channel, forming an "actual network".
 That said, none of these ideas came to life, due to KayAurora's dwindling interest to continue operating MidoriMC at all.

    <div class="container">
     {% include figure_item.html